It’s time to meet the characters! As well as explaining who they are, I’m giving pictures of actors who could play them.

 I recently watched (and adored) American Gods, and as soon as I saw Shadow I was like “that’s him! that’s Romy’s dad!”.
 He’s a soft, gentle giant, who makes Romy feel safe and protected.
 He has a sweet tooth and loves arts and crafts.

 Jayden Ness – Alfie Enoch

-Not technically a character, but Jayden Ness, a selkie in Romy’s favourite TV show, is such a big part of the book that I had to cast him!
-He’s also how Romy pictures J for a lot of the time while they’re talking, so even though I’m not going to cast J, this helps picture him a little.
+Jayden Ness is a selkie in Romy’s favourite TV show, and he’s such a big part of the book that I had to cast him!
+He’s also how Romy pictures J for a lot of the time while they’re talking.

 Lyra Loch – Georgia King